bacalhau-project/bacalhau/docs/examples/model-inference/EasyOCR/index.md

 - `--gpu=True`: we set this flag to true since we are running inference on a GPU, if you run this on a CPU you set this to false

-Since the model and the image aren't present in the container we will mount the image from an URL and the model from IPFS ou can find models to download from [here](https://www.jaided.ai/easyocr/modelhub/).
-You can choose the model you want to use in this case we will be using the zh_sim_g2 model

 When a job is sumbitted, Bacalhau prints out the related `job_id`.
 We store that in an environment variable so that we can reuse it later on.